Configuration¶

 - Table

-The name of the table should be a string of the name of the platform.
+The name of the table should be a string of the name of the resource.
 It must contain the following keys:

 - alias¶